Skip to Content

 If you’re looking for natural insect repellents, you are in luck.
 There are some wonderful plants that work great for this purpose.
 Here’s a roundup of my favorite choices of perennial plants that repel mosquitoes and other insects.

-While be balm is known for attracting bees, butterflies, and hummingbirds, it also repels mosquitoes.
+First up is bee balm.
+While bee balm is known for attracting bees, butterflies, and hummingbirds, it also repels mosquitoes.
 It’s also really pretty and comes in many colors, so why not add a few to your flower garden?

 2. Cinnamon basil (Ocimum basilicum ‘Cinnamon’)

-This perennial plant contains cinnamate which is the thing that gives it its flavor.
+This perennial plant contains cinnamate, which is the thing that gives it its flavor.
 The plant has a range of practical uses outside of mosquito repelling, such as enhancing the flavor of other nearby fruits.
-It stops a lot of other bugs from invading your garden too, and it’s extra tasty in a nice cool beverage as you soak in the sun’s rays!
-Buy cinnamon basil from Amazon.
+It stops a lot of other bugs from invading your garden, too, and it’s extra tasty in a nice cool beverage as you soak in the sun’s rays!

 3. Marigolds (Tagetes)